blockmar/k3s-gateway-api-config/README.md

 curl http://<node-ip>/demo
 ```

-You should get back a simple HTML page with `Hello world 1!!`.
+You should get back a simple `Hello World` HTML page.
+While the server root should still display a `404 Not found` HTTP error.